NASA-IMPACT/pyQuARC/README.md

 	* UMM-T (Tool metadata)

-**Currently, pyQuARC only supports ECHO10 and DIF10 collection-level metadata.
-Support for additional metadata standards will continue to be added in the coming months.** When completed, pyQuARC will support the DIF10 (collection only), ECHO10 (collection and granule), UMM-C, and UMM-G standards.
+pyQuARC supports DIF10 (collection only), ECHO10 (collection and granule), UMM-C, and UMM-G standards.
 At this time, there are no plans to add ISO 19115 or UMM-S/T specific checks. **Additionally, the output messages pyQuARC currently displays should be taken with a grain of salt.
 There is still testing and clean-up work to be done.**

 **For inquiries, please email: jeanne.leroux@nsstc.uah.edu**

 ## pyQuARC as a Service (QuARC)

-QuARC is pyQuARC deployed as a service and can be found here: https://quarc.nasa-impact.net/docs/
+QuARC is pyQuARC deployed as a service and can be found here: https://quarc.nasa-impact.net/docs/.

 QuARC is still in beta but is regularly synced with the latest version of pyQuARC on GitHub.
+Fully cloud-native, the architecture diagram of QuARC is shown below:

 ![QuARC](https://user-images.githubusercontent.com/17416300/179866276-7c025699-01a1-4d3e-93cd-50e12c5a5ec2.png)